IBM/docker101/lab3.md

 3. Send a bunch of requests to http://localhost:80

-The `--publish 80:80` is still in effect for this service, that was not changed when we ran `docoker service update`.
-However, now when we send requests on port 80, the routing mesh has multiple containers in which to route requets to.
-The routing mesh acts as a load balancer for these containers, altenernating where it routes requests to.
-The routing uses layer-4 IPVS for its routing, a built in load balancer in the linux kernel, which is highly performant.
+The `--publish 80:80` is still in effect for this service, that was not changed when we ran `docker service update`.
+However, now when we send requests on port 80, the routing mesh has multiple containers in which to route requests to.
+The routing mesh acts as a load balancer for these containers, alternating where it routes requests to.

 Let's try it out by curling multiple times.
 Note, that it doesn't matter which node you send the requests.
 There is no connection between the node that receives the request, and the node that that request is routed to.

 ```sh